elizabethcsw/news-app/README.md

 ### Alyien text summarisation API

-This is the cURL request you might make to use the Aylien API to summarise an article by Bret Victor.
+The Aylien API is used to summarise articles from any full text included in a URL directed to it.
+This is the cURL request.
 Notice how it has headers to authenticate with the Aylien API.

 ```
 curl "https://api.aylien.com/api/v1/summarize?url=http://worrydream.com/MediaForThinkingTheUnthinkable/note.html" \